OK !

 How do occupational therapists collaborate with other healthcare professionals?

-Education equips families with the knowledge and skills needed to understand the rehabilitation process, manage expectations, and actively participate in their loved one's recovery, ultimately fostering a more supportive environment.
+he rehabilitation process, manage expectations, and actively participate in their loved one's recovery, ultimately fostering a more supportive environment.